-I traveled the world living out of a 35L backpack for an entire year – and I found these were the 10 items absolutely couldn’t have lived without.
+I traveled the world living out of a 35L backpack for an entire year – and I found these were the 10 long term travel essentials I absolutely couldn’t have lived without.

 In the wide world of the internet today, you can find an infinite variety of suggested long-term travel packing lists from travel bloggers and Instagram influencers.
 My Pinterest feed (p.s.
 I just joined Pinterest because I love being a decade late to everything) is full of capsule wardrobes and carryon packing lists for that next trip to Santorini or South America.